Bohdan1/centralmedia/wp-content/plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 <h4>Analytics and Automation</h4>

-- **Real-Time Analytics**: Our analytics lets you understand, in real-time, how much social traffic each network is driving to your website and identify the best content to feature and promote on social media.- **Virality Alerts**: Know when the pages of your website are getting viral.
+- **Real-Time Analytics**: Our analytics lets you understand, in real-time, how much social traffic each network is driving to your website and identify the best content to feature and promote on social media.
+- **Virality Alerts**: Know when the pages of your website are getting viral.
 - **Dark Social Share Tracking**: Track 80% of the shares that Google Analytics doesn’t know about.
 - **Virality Score**: Always know the pages that generate the most organic traffic.
 - **Social Automation**: Automate the publishing of posts on Facebook.
 We’ll always select the posts that will generate the most traffic.